-Telegram vs. Signal vs. WhatsApp: Which is best for you?
+With Telegram, Signal, and WhatsApp — which is best for you?

 - Customizable settings to change the layout and your speaker/microphone options

-However, something to take note of is that group calls are limited to a maximum of 8 people.
-That should be plenty if you just have a few friends you want to chat with, but if you're looking for larger group conversations where lots of people can join-in, Telegram is the better fit.
+However, something to note is that group calls are limited to a maximum of 8 people.
+That should be plenty if you just have a few friends you want to chat with, but if you're looking for larger group conversations where many people can join in, Telegram is the better fit.

-The voice/video calling experience for WhatsApp is pretty similar to that of Signal, which is to say there's a lot to like.
+The voice/video calling experience for WhatsApp is pretty similar to Signal, which is to say there's a lot to like.
 Voice and video calls are available, and like the other two apps, they're backed by end-to-end encryption.
 Group calling is also supported, though the implementation is a bit different.
+Plus, you can now preview your voice clips before sending them.

-Just like Signal, WhatsApp group calls are limited to 8 people at a time.
+Just like Signal, WhatsApp group calls are limited to eight people at a time.

-Best for Voice & Video Calls: Telegram
+Best for voice & video calls: Telegram

-Signal and WhatsApp have strong foundations for voice and video calling, but again, Telegram does a little bit more to come out ahead.
-All three platforms are basically identical for one-to-one calls, but when you factor in group calling, the expanded nature of Telegram's system is the clear winner.
+Signal and WhatsApp have solid foundations for voice and video calling, but again, Telegram does a little bit more to come out ahead.
+All three platforms are identical for one-to-one calls, but when you factor in group calls, the expanded nature of Telegram's system is the clear winner.

 Conclusion